-Plant Roots - Basics For Houseplants, Landscape or Lawns
+Plant Roots – Basics For Houseplants, Landscape and Lawns

-Plant Roots - I’m going to beat on that drum again!
-The roots of plants - unfortunately - are many times the most neglected and least maintained part of the plant.
+Plant Roots – I’m going to beat on that drum again!
+Plant root systems – unfortunately – are the most neglected and least maintained part of the plant.
 Yet they are probably the most vital.

 Instead of considering a root is a root, let’s look a little farther.
-I know we in general all roots being equal what their basic functions they are.
+We know, in general… all roots being equal… what their basic functions they are.

 They assume all plants must have a vigorous root system.
 Don’t assume (myself included) that a newly purchased plant has a container full of roots.
 Stop and take a look at the root system before jumping into any regular maintenance routine.

 Some plants don’t have a vigorous root system or deep root system.
-Probably the most widely grown indoor plant is the pothos or golden pothos.
+One of the most widely grown indoor plants is the pothos or golden pothos.
 That “philodendron looking” plant with gold coloring on it.
 The pothos is a shallow-root plant.
 Many times I’ll see a basket or pot of pothos with the center completely rotted out.

 The plant vines around and hangs over the edge of the pot, but the center looks pretty sad.